+Case-control study of dietary etiological factors: the Melbourne Colorectal Cancer Study - Kune S, Kune GA, Watson LF.
 As part of a large-scale investigation of colorectal cancer (CRC) incidence, etiology, and survival, a case-control study was conducted to identify dietary factors associated with the risk of CRC.
-The study compared 715 cases with 727 age- and sex-matched community controls.

 factors of attention-deficit/hyperactivity disorder and suicidal behavior: a